AED Use on Children and Infants: A Lifesaving Guide

 What is an Automated External Defibrillator?

-Automated External Defibrillators are portable lifesaving medical devices that can check a cardiac arrest victim’s heartbeat and deliver a shock to restore a normal heart rhythm.
+Automated External Defibrillators are portable lifesaving medical devices that checks a cardiac arrest victim’s heartbeat and deliver a shock to restore a normal heart rhythm.
 Chances of survival from sudden cardiac death diminish by 10% for each minute without immediate CPR or external defibrillation.
 Some of the most common causes of sudden cardiac death in young people include Hypertrophic Cardiomyopathy, which causes the heart muscle cells to enlarge, which then causes the chest walls to thicken.

 Get CPR Certified in Minutes for as low as $19.95